RyanM-Arista/ATD-AVD-Dual-DC/DEMO.md

-# Step by Step demo
+# Step by Step Procedures

 ## 1. Connect to GUI VM